meshcloud/meshcloud-docs/docs/meshstack.meshmarketplace.metrics-metering.md

 ## Metric Endpoints

+> You have to make sure that the metric endpoints are available reliably.
+When Tenant Usage Reports are
+> finalized, metrics that haven't been received until that point in time for the previous month won't be
+> considered in the Usage Reports and Chargeback Statements.
+Finalization of Usage Reports usually happens
+> four days after the end of the month.
+Please contact your Cloud Foundation team to find out how this offset
+> is configured in your meshStack.

 ### Authentication

 All metrics endpoints must authenticate the caller via basic authentication, using the same credentials that were provided when [registering the service broker](meshstack.meshmarketplace.development.md).